Gukyeong Kwon

 May 2020 - August 2020

-• Developed regularization techniques for two-stream BERT models and achieved improved performance in visual question answering, caption-based image retrieval, and referring expressions.
+• Developed regularization techniques for vision and language models and achieved improved performance in visual question answering, caption-based image retrieval, and referring expressions.

 Panasonic Automotive